Judy Fakes, Head Teacher of Arboriculture, Ryde College of TAFE, NSW

 Ensure that the level of the rootball is level with the finished level of the soil FOREVER!
 A simple way of achieving this is to dig the hole to the depth of the rootball.
 Extra care needs to be taken with bare-rooted trees.

 The need for drainage must be based on a clear understanding of the needs of the plants to be grown and a thorough investigation of the drainage characteristics of the site.
 Drainage design needs to be based on sound principles.
 Sub-soil drains only remove water when the drains are at or below the impeded layer.
 In very heavy clay soils, water movement may be extremely slow and the value of drains may be limited; i.e. water needs to get into the drain before it can be removed (Hitchmough, 1994).

-Whilst it is possible to treat pathogens such as Phytophthora and Pythium with fungicides such as phosphonic acid, the effect is generally short term and on-going applications are required.
+Whilst it is possible to treat pathogens such as Phytophthora and Pythium with fungicides such as phosphonic acid, the effect is generally short term and ongoing applications are required.
 The best long-term solution is to avoid the problem by ensuring good drainage and a medium in which plants are able to thrive.
-Phytophthora resistant, vigorous healthy plants in a well-drained fertile soil rich in organic matter would be the best option.
+Phytophthora resistant, vigorous healthy plants in well-drained fertile soil rich in the organic matter would be the best option.

 * Start again: